 Now we need to do something about displaying feedback to the user when validation fails.
 Currently we are displaying all messages at the top of the form.
-What we would really like to do is display the message next to the field with the error (this is possible in plain JSF), highlight the field (this is not possible) and, for good measure, display some image next the the field (also not possible).
+What we would really like to do is display the message next to the field with the error (this is possible in plain JSF), highlight the field and label (this is not possible) and, for good measure, display some image next the the field (also not possible).
+We also want to display a little colored asterisk next to the label for each required form field.